-this picture and the next one courtesy of Sophie Lepetit,
+this picture and the next one courtesy of

-from her weblog
+Sophie Lepetit, from her weblog

-Here is the story of creations made from stone, exposed in the small river Lez that crosses the community of Alas in the Ariège area in the south of France.
+This post has a review of an art environment that includes a variety of creations made from stone, exposed in the small river Lez that crosses the community of Alas in the Ariège area in the south of France.

 Life and works